Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 5/5
+### Misinformed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-Both misinformed clues are excellent.
-They are perfectly ambiguous, applying equally well to 'The Phantom Menace' as they do to 'A New Hope' and 'Return of the Jedi'.
-This creates effective productive confusion by being broadly true for all Star Wars films, thus subtly misleading without being overtly deceptive.
+The misinformed clues are good.
+They touch on 'rescue attempt' and 'rebels fighting an oppressive empire,' which have thematic resonance with Star Wars in general, but are more directly applicable to other entries in the saga or even other franchises, creating productive ambiguity.
+They maintain a connection to the 'space opera' genre without being too specific to Episode I.

 ✅ Strengths:
 - Attempt to create ambiguity